Home | BaltimoreBrew.com

 Baltimore’s convicted ex-state’s attorney is again asking U.S. District Court Judge Lydia Kay Griggsby to grant her daytime release from home detention, arguing that the U.S. Probation Office is opposing her motion “merely for the sake of opposing.”

-In a 10-page filing by her two public defender attorneys, Marilyn Mosby is demanding that Griggsby reverse her decision of two weeks ago, saying she must be allowed to leave her residence “freely” from 6 a.m. to 9 p.m daily for the remaining eight months of her home detention to perform her new job and protect her children.
+In a 10-page filing by her two public defender attorneys, Marilyn Mosby is demanding that Griggsby reverse her decision of two weeks ago, saying Mosby must be allowed to leave her residence “freely” from 6 a.m. to 9 p.m daily for the remaining eight months of her home detention to perform her new job and protect her children.

 On October 1, Mosby was hired as director of global strategic planning for an unnamed California company.